dnidever/mobiusmc/docs/index.rst

-.. thebrog documentation master file, created by sphinx-quickstart on Tue Feb 16 13:03:42 2021.
+.. mobiusmc documentation master file, created by sphinx-quickstart on Tue Feb 16 13:03:42 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.